It4innovations/ruth/README.md

 * activate virtual environment with `ruth` installed
 * use the files in `benchmarks/od-matrix/`

+* IMPORTANT: in this version, the fastest route calculation is the default method.
+If you wish to use the shortest path calculation, navigate to the file "common.py" and switch the two last lines of code (in the function alternatives(vehicle, k).
+To switch you can simply leave uncommented the one you want to use - but just one of them can be used, they cannot be used simultaneously!

 ``` sh
 ruth-simulator --departure-time="2021-06-16 07:00:00" --k-alternatives=4 --out=simulation_record.pickle --seed=7 rank-by-prob-delay INPUT-od-matrix-10-vehicles-town-resolution.parquet --prob_profile_path=prob-profile-for-2021-06-20T23:59:00+02:00--2021-06-27T23:59:00+02:00.mem 70 500
 ```